Compliance training: Who is required to have compliance training?

-In addition, there are many other professions and industries that require mandated compliance training.

 Process

 Compliance training can be performed in-house by compliance training specialists, or hired out to consultant firms.
 Some compliance training is done online.

 Penalties for non-compliance

 While this is entirely tied to the realm of compliance that is being considered, the penalties can range from a Fine, through the seizure of company assets, to jail time for executives of the company at fault.
 For example, the consequences of not being compliant with Anti Money Laundering cost the Las Vegas Sands Resort to pay $47 Million in penalties for suspicious credit card transactions.

 HIPAA fines for lack of compliance can be staggering as well.
 In the past, the Alaska State Department paid $1,700,000 in fines for an Unencrypted USB hard drive stolen, poor policies and risk analysis.